BlackBerry Dynamics

 Download, install & configure the BlackBerry Dynamics SDK for iOS

-For complete instructions for integrating the static or dynamic framework, including how to prepare existing and new apps to use the frameworks, see the BlackBerry Dynamic SDK Development Guide.
+For complete instructions, including how to prepare existing and new apps to use the frameworks, see the BlackBerry Dynamic SDK Development Guide.

 Software requirements